 Indirect Measurement Techniques

 There are also various indirect techniques for measuring the mode field diameter (or radius).
 For example, the transverse offset technique is based on measuring coupling losses between two pieces of single-mode fiber as a function of a transverse core offset.
 These are related to the far-field beam radius.
-Other techniques are based on variable apertures.
+Other techniques are based on variable aperture.

 Marcuse Formula for the Mode Radius of a Step-index Single-mode Fiber